-Prepared Not Scared: Careers in Disaster ReliefOctober 16, 2019 Disasters like fires and floods can strike at any time, and the damage they cause can devastate entire communities.
+Prepared Not Scared: Careers in Disaster ReliefJune 3, 2021 Disasters like fires and floods can strike at any time, and the damage they cause can devastate entire communities.
 Government agencies, nonprofit groups, and private companies employ those with a desire to help to minimize damage and restore communities.
 Careers in disaster relief can be immensely challenging, rewarding, and are vital to ensuring better outcomes in the case of a disaster.
 In this article, I will discuss employment, opportunities, and training in disaster relief.

 Emergency management is a coordinated effort between all levels of government, non-profit organizations, and, to a lesser extent, private companies.
 The Oregon Military Department’s Office of Emergency Management division leads statewide emergency management efforts in all four stages of disaster relief – preparedness, response, recovery, and mitigation.
 They coordinate with more than 30 other state agencies and organizations to carry out a range of emergency support functions, which include transportation, communications, and search and rescue efforts.

-The Federal Emergency Management Agency (FEMA), the U.S. Coast Guard, and the Army Corps of Engineers assist at the federal level.
-Nonprofit organizations and, to some degree, private companies also employ those dedicated to disaster relief.
+The Federal Emergency Management Agency (FEMA), the U.S. Coast Guard, Army Corps of Engineers, and the National Guard assist at the federal, and sometimes state, level.
+Nonprofit organizations and private companies also employ those dedicated to disaster relief.

 Employment Is Difficult to Capture

 The full scope of disaster relief employment is difficult to capture.
 This is because many related jobs are captured in other sectors of employment.
 For example, medical professionals such as doctors, nurses, and mental health counselors would certainly provide services to those affected by a disaster, but their employment is primarily captured in other sectors such as general medical and surgical hospitals.
-Some emergency management employment, however, is captured in the subsector community food and housing and emergency and other relief services.
+However, some emergency management employment is captured in the subsector community food and housing and emergency and other relief services.
 Available employment records for this sector date back to 2003 when it employed 2,600 people.
-Since then, employment has grown by 37 percent to roughly 3,550 jobs in 2017.
+Since then, employment in has grown by 54% to roughly 4,000 jobs in 2019.

 Opportunities at All Levels of Education

 Disaster relief is a complicated effort, and as such, a wide range of occupations are needed within the field.
 The top three occupations within the subsector are all social and human service occupations.
-Social and human service assistants, community and social service specialists, and social and community service managers made up more than one-fifth (22%) of disaster relief employment in 2017.
+Social and human service assistants, social and community service managers, and community and social service specialists made up more than one-fifth (22%) of disaster relief employment in 2019.